 The TT Club has an obligation to prevent slavery and human trafficking and this obligation in part is met through the Club’s Risk Management Framework which contains a range of relevant policies and procedures.
 The Club expects the same high standards as it imposes on itself from the third party suppliers with which it engages to ensure that there is no modern slavery or human trafficking in the supply chains of which they are part and which ultimately serve the Club.
 Through the Managers, Thomas Miller, the Club has procurement procedures in place for professional services and also for goods and services other than professional services, where the requirements of the Modern Slavery Act are mandated when considering the suitability of potential suppliers.

 Thomas Miller has a number of overseas offices which serve the Club’s business.
 The approach to employment and to the use of third parties is the same in those offices as for those in in the UK, except where local regulations stipulate differently.

-TT Club through its Managers will communicate this Statement to all existing and new employees, to ensure a high level of understanding of the risks of modern slavery and human trafficking.
+TT Club through its Managers has communicated this Statement to all existing employees and communicates it to all new employees, to ensure a high level of understanding of the risks of modern slavery and human trafficking.

 CEO, TT Club